-It's not easy to start over at any age.
-Feelings of frustration can take over.
-Just sweep them aside when that happens.
-Many have done remarkable things when forced to start from scratch.
+It's never easy to start over, at any age, but many have done remarkable things when forced to start from scratch.
 You just never know—it could be the best thing that ever happened to you.

 Find Work, Then Find Work You Love

-Your first priority will be finding work.
-Your next priority will be finding work you love.
-This is far more important than you might think.
-Starting over means working longer.
-When you find work you love, you never work a day in your life.
-Think about what you are doing when you get so caught up in it that you lose track of time.
+Your first priority will be finding work; your next priority will be finding work you love.
+That is far more important than you might think.
+Starting over means working longer, but when you find work you love, you never work a day in your life.
+Think about what you are doing when you get so caught up that you lose track of time.
 Find work that uses those same skills.
-Finding work you love means you can work years longer without feeling drained.
+If you love what you do, you may be able to work longer without feeling drained.

 Use Your Employer Match

 One type of account that can double as a retirement account and an emergency fund is a Roth IRA.
-You can always withdraw your original contributions from a Roth without taxes or penalty.
-Funds you leave in the Roth grow tax-free.
-If you are using your Roth as an emergency fund, inside your Roth put at least six months of living expenses into safe investment choices, such as a money market fund.
+Unlike retirement accounts such as a 401(k), you can always withdraw your original contributions from a Roth IRA without taxes or a penalty.
+Funds that you leave in the Roth IRA grow tax-free, but withdrawing your earnings (not contributions) can result in taxes owed and a 10% penalty on the withdrawn amount.
+If you are using your Roth IRA as an emergency fund, put at least six months of living expenses into safe investment choices, such as a money market fund.

-It can be tempting to take risks with your investing decisions in the hopes that higher returns will make up for lost time.
-This is not smart.
+It can be tempting to take risks with your investment decisions in the hopes that higher returns will make up for lost time, but that is not smart.
 Slow and steady is the way to go.
-Learn how to measure investment risk.
-Then choose investments accordingly.
-Stay away from so called get rich quick offers or investments that seem risky.
+Learn how to measure investment risk, then choose investments accordingly.
+Be sure to stay far away from get-rich-quick schemes or investments that seem risky.

-Social Security provides inflation adjusted life-long income.
-If you wait until you are 70 to begin your benefits you will get far more income than if you collect earlier.
-This is why finding work you love is so important.
+Social Security provides inflation-adjusted lifelong income.
+If you wait until you are 70 to begin your benefits, you'll get far more income than if you collect earlier.
+That is part of the reason why finding work that you love is so important.
 When starting over at 55, you need to plan on waiting until 70 to begin your benefits.
-If you are married, or were married for at least ten years, you may be able to collect on an ex-spouse's benefit record.
-Be sure to look into all your options before you start benefits.
+If you're married (or were married for at least 10 years), you may be able to collect on an ex-spouse's benefit record.
+Be sure to look into all of your options before you start taking benefits.